 Security protocols like Zero Trust Network Access (ZTNA) are one popular response.
 This security approach dictates that managers apply the principle of least privilege.
 All users are mistrusted and can only access the resources they need.

-ZTNA requires strict authentication at the network edge.
+ZTNA solutions require strict authentication at the network edge.
 MFA is the best way to provide this.
 Implemented correctly, MFA is a user-friendly, familiar security tool.
 In a world where data breaches can bring down companies, it is a vital part of any remote access security strategy.

 Types of MFA